ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-swashplate-setup.rst

 Use the servo manual setting (:ref:`H_SV_MAN <H_SV_MAN>` ) to move the swashplate between min, mid and max positions.
 At each position use the blade pitch gauge to set the desired blade pitch.
 A typical collective blade pitch range is -2° to +10°.
+Fully aerobatic setups would use -12° to +12°.
+For initial tests, the less wide range is recommended.

 Set :ref:`H_SV_MAN <H_SV_MAN>` to 2 to have swashplate move to maximum position.
 Adjust :ref:`H_COL_MAX <H_COL_MAX>` until blade pitch angle mesures the desired maximum collective blade pitch.